dmckittrick031/Year13SSD/README.md

-repository for the year 13 ssd as course
+# Year 13 SSD

+Repository for SSD in Year 13 - OOP in C#